eggplants/get-twitter-shortened-url/README.md

 ### TIPS

-- set keys with dotfile for safe
+- Set the key using dotfile for security

 ```python
 from os.path import expanduser, join